Mitsuriou/Mitsuriou/README.md

 - 🇪🇸 I have studied Spanish at School and I can understand and speak a little bit of Spanish.

+- 🇰🇷 I am currently studying Korean language. 읽어 주셔서 감사합니다!

-- ⛸️ For the last few years, I used to practise ice rink skating.
+- ⛸️ For the past few years, I used to practise ice rink skating.
 I may not be the best, but I will not give up on becoming one of the strongest people among the others that come to our city's ice rink!

 - 🎮 I used to be a geek when I was a little bit younger.
 My favorite game of all time?
 "NieR: Automata", without hesitation!
+This game is trully a masterpiece, it has an amazing story.

 - 🎵 I am a huge rap, hip-hop, electro and K-POP musics enthusiast!

-- 👨‍🎓 I am actively studying Korean language (level: beginner). 읽어 주셔서 감사합니다!

 - ✈️ I really hope I will be able to visit some Asian contries in a quite near future.
+My first choice would be the South Korea!

 #
 ## You can find some of my main personal creations below